waydxd/COMP3111-Project/README.md

 - `comp3111.examsystem.dao`: Contains the Data Access Object (DAO) classes for interacting with the database.
 - `comp3111.examsystem.entity`: Contains the entity classes representing the data models.
 - `comp3111.examsystem.service`: Contains the service classes that implement the business logic of the application.
-- `comp3111.examsystem.util`: Contains utility classes and helper methods.
+- `com.examsystem.jooq.generated`: Contains the JOOQ generated code allowing DAO classes to interact with our SQLite database.

 ## How to Run the Project